decretist/ICMCL17/proceedings/ICMCL17.markdown

 *calumnior*, *calumniari*, *calumniatus* has, but the number is large.
-So if we want to use distinctive vocabulary as a basis for determining whether or not an idea or topic is present in a Latin text, we need to lemmatize every word form we encounter --- that is, reduce it to its dictionary headword.
+So if we want to use distinctive vocabulary as a basis for determining whether or not an idea or topic is present in a Latin text, we need to lemmatize every word form we encounter ---that is, reduce it to its dictionary headword.

 The results of my initial experiments with the Classical Language